Executive Self-Defense Instructor

 First-degree Gracie Barra black belt.
 Longtime technology executive.
 Twenty years training on the mat, and a career spent in the same high-stakes professional world his clients inhabit.

-I have spent twenty years training across Brazilian Jiu-Jitsu, Judo, and Mixed Martial Arts.
+I have spent twenty years training across Brazilian Jiu-Jitsu and Mixed Martial Arts.
 I hold a first-degree black belt from Gracie Barra and have coached competitors and athletes across developmental levels.
-My singular focus and expertise is in training high-level professionals to be capable and confident in the situations their lives actually present.
+My singular focus and expertise is in training high-level professionals to be capable and confident in the situations life inevitably presents.

 In parallel, I have spent my career as a technology executive, operating daily in the same professional world my clients inhabit.
 I run an executive schedule, lead under uncertainty, understand the demands of regular travel, and carry the same responsibilities my clients carry.
-The gap between the gym and the boardroom — between technical capability and the demands of a high-stakes professional life — is not abstract to me.
-It is a problem I have spent two decades thinking about how to close.
+The gap between the gym and the boardroom, between technical capability and the demands of a high-stakes professional life, is not abstract to me.
+It is a problem I have spent two decades refining.

 That dual vantage is what makes this work different from a self-defense program taught by someone who has only ever been on one side of it.
 I am not translating because I live on both sides of the line.